Response and recovery

 FRNSW continues to provide high quality reliable and rapid response to safeguard people and property in NSW’s growing cities, expanding metropolitan areas and regional and rural towns.
 FRNSW protects 90% of the population of NSW making it one of the largest fire services in the world.

 - responding quickly to calls of fire (24 hours a day, 7 days a week)

 - protecting property within NSW and saving properties from structural fire.

 The provision of rescue services in NSW is coordinated by the State Rescue Board (SRB) under the State Emergency and Rescue Management Act 1989.
-FRNSW is the largest provider of rescue services, carrying out almost 70% of all rescues in NSW and operating 79 primary, 107 secondary and accredited specialist rescue units in 186 locations.
+FRNSW is the largest provider of rescue services, carrying out almost 70% of all rescues in NSW with accredited specialist rescue units in 188 locations.
 All firefighters are trained in basic rescue including 2,700 registered as rescue operators with the SRB.
 In addition to specialist rescue vehicles, every fire engine carries rescue equipment.
-FRNSW responded to 11,520 non-fire rescue calls including animal rescues in 2015/16.
+FRNSW responded to 12,234 non-fire rescue calls including animal rescues in 2016/17.

-FRNSW has three water-based flood rescue stations and 17 land-based flood rescue stations, with 87 water-based flood rescue technicians and 400 land-based flood rescue operators.
+FRNSW has five water-based flood rescue stations and 20 land-based flood rescue stations, with 127 water-based flood rescue technicians and 565 land-based flood rescue operators.